marko-knoebl/slides/sections/git/30-remote-en.md

 ## Publishing a new Git repository

-Once you have an empty repository on GitHub, follow the instructions for an _existing respository_:
+Once you have an empty repository on GitHub, follow the instructions for an _existing respository_ displayed on GitHub

-Connect the local repository with the remote repository.

-Usually there's only one remote repository and it's conventionally named _origin_.
+Usually you will connect a local repository to a single remote repository - the remote repository is conventionally named _origin_

 ```bash
 git remote add origin https://github.com/...